Ph.D. in Public Affairs

 Thank you for your interest in the Ph.D. program in Public Affairs at FIU.
 Our Ph.D. program equips you with critical thinking and research capacity on urban and comparative international governance issues.
 It broadly encompasses public administration, management, policy, and service.
-It prepares you for research and analytic positions in universities, public bureaucracies, and nonprofit organizations.
+It prepares you for research and analytic positions in universities, public agencies, and nonprofit organizations.
 The following gives a quick review of the admissions process.
 For more detailed information, please see the Information Package for Prospective Students.
 Our PhD Brochure also gives the highlights of the program.
-The application deadline for Fall 2015 applications will be in mid-February.
+The application deadline for Fall 2018 applications is February 15, 2018.

 Please do not hesitate to contact me if you have further questions.